ellakoa/postcard-poem/content/posts/a-bridge-to-elsewhere.md

 metaImage: /img/face.jpg
 alt: An old bridge, red bricks crumbling. railings rusted set against a stormy sky.
 A single boat is tied up to transport you.
-poem: |
+poem: |-
-  A bridge to elsewhere, above or below
+  A bridge to elsewhere, over or through
-  Where will it take you, where will you go?
+  Where will it take you?
+  Where will you choose.?

-  Somewhere you’ve happily travelled before or somewhere new you’d like to explore
+  Somewhere you’ve happily travelled before or somewhere new you’d like to explore.

-  Into the past where memories gleam
+  Into the past where memories roam
+  Where flickers of light call you home.

-  Or to the future of hopes and dreams
+  Maybe the future of hopes and what ifs
+  Where life has yet to bestow its gifts.

   Gaze at the bridge and in your mind's eye
-  Take that first step, prepare to untie gently float beyond what is seen
+  Take that first step, prepare to untie gently float beyond what is seen,
-  A bridge to elsewhere imagine and scene.
+  A bridge to elsewhere
+  Imagine and dream.
 alignPoemLeft: false
 removePostcardPadding: false
 address: |-